Due Monday 11/5 via Blackboard by 11:59 pm.

 To clear up any confusion about what's given and what should be explained in the memo, the "Bureau of Statistics" provides information on initial conditions and how agents respond to changes in prices.
 All inferences about what that information implies for the specific policy at hand are yours.
 To be specific, you can cite the Bureau as the source of the information below; all other results are your own and should not be attributed to the Bureau.

 Gas Tax: The initial price, the quantities consumed by an individual household of each type, and the slope of the individual demand curves: 150 gallons per dollar.
-It would also be OK, although somewhat less clear to readers, to say that the Bureau provided demand curves for the two households.
+It would also be OK, although much less clear to readers, to say that the Bureau provided demand curves for the two households.

 Sugar Quota: The quota, the initial domestic and world prices, the initial domestic, foreign and total quantities, the initial number of workers in the industry, and the elasticities.